-A hot tub that is left open can quickly become dirty from falling leaves, insects, pollen, and more and will not maintain the warm water temperatures you expect.
+A hot tub that is left open can quickly become dirty from falling leaves, insects, pollen, and more and doesn't maintain the warm-water temperatures you expect.
 This results in the need to clean the hot tub more often and run the heater more frequently.

 How do you install a hot tub cover?

-Set the folded cover on one half of the hot tub, being sure that it’s evenly positioned and covering the tub from edge to edge.
+Set the folded cover on one half of the hot tub, being sure it’s evenly positioned and covers the tub from edge to edge.
 Then, lift the top half and set it down on the other side of the hot tub.
 Secure the cover using the tie-down straps and clips.

 How do you clean a hot tub cover?